How to Make a Decadent Lobster Stew with White Wine

 Instructions

-- Bring 3 cups water to a boil in a large pot.
+- Bring 3 cups water to a boil in a pot large enough to hold a two-pound lobster.

 - Add lobster and cook until shells are red but meat is not yet cooked through, about 5 minutes.